Video Monetization

 • Takes away a lot of technical headaches and complications

-Now that you know why you need a video hosting site, we’re going to explore all the different options and what they’re good for.
+Now that you know why a video hosting site matters, let’s explore the top options and what each one does best.

 1. Uscreen